ted-tanner/entries-backend/Readme.md

 * Protobuf
   - Max size in config
   - Use proto2 and set `required` fields.
-In place of a timestamp, use a uint64
+In place of a timestamp, use a uint64x
+* Errors should return as protobuf (use protobuf enum in place of error code)
-* Config as env vars, not as file
+* Config as env vars (server AND job-scheduler), not as file

 ``` rust
 use std::fmt;